 It is not a defense to a prosecution under this subsection that the law enforcement officer was acting unlawfully in making the arrest, provided he was acting under color of his official authority and provided the law enforcement officer announces his intention to arrest prior to the resistance.

 Punishments for Resisting Arrest in New Jersey

 Resisting arrest in New Jersey can be classified as a third or fourth degree crime, or a disorderly persons offense, depending on the circumstances of the alleged crime.
 A third degree crime has a presumption of non-incarceration for a person with no prior criminal record.
-However, if you have a prior record and you are charged with a third degree resisting arrest offense, you could be sentenced to serve between three and five years in New Jersey State Prison.
-A fourth degree crime has a maximum term of imprisonment of 18 months and even the lowest classification of resisting arrest charges, known as disorderly persons offenses, are punishable by six months in the county jail.
+However, if you have a prior record and you are charged with a third degree resisting arrest offense, you could be sentenced to serve between 3 and 5 years in New Jersey State Prison.
+A fourth degree crime has a maximum term of imprisonment of 18 months and even the lowest classification of resisting arrest charges, known as disorderly persons offenses, are punishable by 6 months in the county jail.

 Consult with an Edgewater Resisting Arrest Attorney